nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 Add any information for developers about how to integrate your web service.

-You can also add a visual that gives more info.
+You can also add an image to add a visual description of the web service you're making available.

 <img width="441" alt="webservice-instructions" src="https://github.com/nevermined-io/app_docs/assets/17851410/08b82e6c-3b52-47b0-80c4-c1e01ea5e06b">

 ### 7. Choose a subscription plan

 Next, you need to specify what type of subscription a user requires to get access to your web service.
-You can link your web service to one or multiple subscriptions.
 ![Associate a subscription to a web service page](../images/tutorials/08_New_Service_03.png)

 :::Pro tip